lautaropacella/lautaropacella/README.md

 # Hi There! 👋

-Welcome to my GitHub profile!
 I'm **Lautaro Pacella**, a passionate problem solver and data enthusiast.
 Feel free to reach out to me or collaborate on exciting projects.
 You can find me on:

 - [LinkedIn](https://www.linkedin.com/in/lautaro-pacella/)